Hemanth-4301/web/README.md

 🚀 Description
 The Class Website is a dynamic platform designed to enhance collaboration among students by providing easy access to academic resources, event updates, and a creative space to share talents.

-✨ Impact:
-Over 1000+ students in the college have actively used this platform to stay informed and connected.

 🔑 Key Features:
 📅 Event Calendar: Stay updated with class and college events.
 📚 Resource Library: Access academic materials effortlessly.